PrototypeFormer: Learning to Explore Prototype Relationships for Few-shot Image Classification: Method

 \subsection{Overview}

 We linearly combine the support set and apply non-linear mapping through the prototype extraction module.
 Furthermore, we optimize the prototype extraction module using contrastive learning strategies to attain improved prototype representations.
-An overview of our approach is depicted in Figure~\ref{overview}.

 As illustrated in Figure~\ref{overview}, we process both the support set and query samples through a frozen CLIP feature extraction network to obtain image embeddings.
 Subsequently, we perform linear combinations on the support set samples to generate $C^1_K$ sub-support sets.
 Simultaneously, a prototype token is added to each support set and sub-support set, derived by computing the average of the respective embedding collection.
 Individually, each support set and sub-support set is fed into the prototype extraction module to obtain encoded prototypes and sub-prototypes.
 We retain the prototypes and sub-prototypes while discarding the sample embeddings from the support sets.
 We compute $L_{Prototype}$ using the retained sub-prototypes through contrastive loss, while $L_{Classifier}$ is obtained by calculating the embeddings of query samples and prototypes.
 Finally, we sum up $L_{Prototype}$ and $L_{Classifier}$ to create the ultimate optimization objective.